Bunlong/Bunlong/README.md

 Languages I know 📙

-  * Khmer language: my mother tongue
+  * Khmer language, my mother tongue
-  * English language: read, write, speak, listen
+  * English language, I can read, write, speak and listen
-  * Vietnamese language: speak, listen
+  * Vietnamese language, I can speak and listen
-  * Thai language: learning ( read, write, speak, listen)
+  * Thai language: I'm learning ( read, write, speak, listen )

 <!--
 If you have any further questions, feel free to send me a tweet or DM [@bunlongvan](https://twitter.com/bunlongvan) on Twitter.
 Thanks!